jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 ```

 This is where the `someFunc` output came from when the program was ran.
-Change it to something a bit more appropriate, and rename the function too.
+Change it to something a bit more appropriate, and rename the function too:
 ```haskell
 module Lib
     ( webAppEntry